mikediessner/nubo/docs/_build/html/_sources/overview.rst.txt

 representation can then be used to find the next point that should be evaluated by maximising a criterion specified through an :ref:`acquisition function <acquisition>`.
-A popular criterion is, for example, the :ref:`Expected Improvement <ei>` that is the expectation of the new point returning a better solution than the previous best.
+A popular criterion is, for example, the Expected Improvement that is the expectation of the new point returning a better solution than the previous best.
 Bayesian optimisation is performed in a loop where training data is used to fit the surrogate model before the next point suggested by the acquisition function is evaluated and